QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

 such that the simplest 3rd order expression contains $6 \times 6 \times 6 \times 4 = 864$ possible terms.
-However, most of these terms either vanish or are topologically equivalent.
-Within the field of ultrafast spectroscopy, these terms are commonly expressed in a diagrammatic representation whereby propagation in time is represented as a vertical line and interactions via the density matrix are incoming or outgoing arrows. \cite{Mukamel1995,hamm_zanni_2d_spectroscopy_2011} The last interaction which is not within the nested commutator represents an outgoing field.
-Following the usual conventions in this field, one has a series of rules: \begin{enumerate} \item The two vertical lines represent the time evolution of the ket and bra sides of the of the density matrix with time running from the bottom to the top. \item Interactions with the light field are represented as arrows entering or leaving the diagram at specified times.
-Since the last interactions occurs outside the nested commutator, it is different and is represented always as an outgoing (dashed) arrow. \item Each diagram has a sign $(-1)^n$ where $n$ is the number of interactions on the right side of the diagram.
+However, most of these terms either vanish or are equivalent.
+Within the field of ultrafast spectroscopy, these terms are commonly expressed in a diagrammatic representation whereby propagation in time is represented as a vertical line and interactions via the density matrix are incoming or outgoing arrows. \cite{Mukamel1995,hamm_zanni_2d_spectroscopy_2011} The last interaction, which is not within the nested commutators, represents an outgoing field.
+The wavevector and frequency of this field comply with the conservation of momentum and energy from previous interactions, resulting in phase-matching and phase-cycling conditions; such that the final wavevector is the sum of wavevectors from all previous interactions and is able to distinguish rephasing and non-rephasing pathways.
+Following the usual conventions in this field, one has a series of rules: \begin{enumerate} \item The two vertical lines represent the time evolution of the ket and bra sides of the density matrix with time running from the bottom to the top. \item Interactions with the light field are represented as arrows entering or leaving the diagram at specified times.
+Since the last interaction occurs outside the nested commutator, it is different and is represented always as an outgoing (dashed) arrow. \item Each diagram has a sign $(-1)^n$ where $n$ is the number of interactions on the right side of the diagram.
 This is due to the fact that each right-hand side interaction carries a minus from the commutator bracket.
 The last interaction originates outside the bracket and does not contribute a sign. \item An arrow pointing to the right represents an electric field with $e^{-i\omega t + ikr}$ while one pointing to the left represents an electric field with $e^{+i\omega t - ikr}$.
-The emitted light (last outgoing arrow) has a frequency and wavevector given by the sum of the input frequencies and wavevectors. \item Arrows pointing towards the system correspond to excitations of the system while those pointing away are de-excitations. \item The final trace operation requires that the system be in a population state after the last interaction. \item By convention, we will show only diagrams with the last interaction emitting from the ket (i.e. the left side). \end{enumerate}
+The emitted light (last outgoing arrow) has a frequency and wavevector given by the sum of the input frequencies and wavevectors. \item Arrows pointing towards the system correspond to excitations of the system while those pointing away are de-excitations. \item The final trace operation requires that the system be in a population state after the last interaction.
+The population state in this context is of the form $|n\rangle \langle n|$ as opposed to a coherence, represented by $|n\rangle \langle m|$. \item By convention, we will show only diagrams with the last interaction emitting from the ket (i.e. the left side). \end{enumerate}

 The picture that emerges is that at time $\tau_1 = 0$, the system interacts (from the left or right) with the impinging laser field, which projects a coherence within the system.
 For example, for a two state system starting its ground state with $\rho(-\infty) = |0\rangle \langle 0|$ we would have that $\rho(0^+) = (|1\rangle\langle 0| +|0\rangle\langle 1|) $.
 Each term now evolves under the Liouvillian for time $t_1$ such that